 If a slower pace of water-top activities is more your speed, rent a kayak.
 Lake Sinclair is home to numerous inlets and quiet coves and feeds into the Oconee River which can be enjoyed by paddlers of all experience levels.
 Local outfitters will rent you a kayak for the half or full day as well as provide transportation to drop-off and pick-up sites.
 If you aren’t feeling up for an epic solo trip, there are small group floats available down the Oconee River as well.
 Plan your trip to get on the water with our locals Mac's Yaks or Oconee Outfitters.

-A day in the sun will bring out anyones appetite.
-Taylor’s Cove overlooks Lake Sinclair and offers outdoor seating in addition to their fabulous menu items such as oysters prepared in a variety of ways, brisket mac-n-cheese, and dynamite shrimp tacos.
-They have two full bars with familiar cocktails as well as seasonal choices like the Blackberry Lemon Smash.
-They also host live musicians every weekend, so it is a great option to explore local talent while getting a great meal.
+A day in the sun will bring out anyone's appetite.
+Taylor’s Cove overlooks Lake Sinclair and offers outdoor seating in addition to its fabulous menu items such as oysters prepared in a variety of ways, dynamite shrimp tacos, and pimento cheese dip.
+They have two full bars and host live musicians every weekend, so exploring local talent while getting a delicious meal is a great option.

 Be Charmed by the town

 Only a short drive from the lake, many people come to downtown Milledgeville with one thing on their mind: rich Georgia history, as she served as the capital of Georgia from 1803 to 1868.
-Get lost in the architectural grandeur when you take a leisurely stroll down oak-lined streets past well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival styles.
+Get lost in the architectural grandeur when you take a leisurely stroll down oak-lined streets past well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival styles or hop aboard the Historic Trolley Tour offered on Fridays and Saturdays.

 In downtown Milledgeville’s historic district you’ll find everything you need for a nice dinner with friends, a quick lunch, or a romantic evening.
 From bubble tea to lattes and brick oven pizza to tzatziki, there is something for everyone to try.
 Looking for an upscale dinner?
 We recommend The Reel Grill in downtown Milledgeville.
 The restaurant is in a historic bank, complete with a candlelit vault that is available for seating.
 Get a specialty cocktail and one of their classic menu items such as the Pecan Crusted Chicken or a seasonal offering like Red Snapper with grilled lemons, sun-dried tomato, and basil Hollandaise sauce.